Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Benchmarks

 To evaluate the performance of the multi-thread implementation, we decided to perform the simulation of an electron under a field of, respectively, \SIlist{1;5;40}{\kilo\volt\per\centi\meter} in a $Ar:CO_2$ $93:7$ mixture at standard conditions.
 To remove any influence from the detector geometry, we decide to place the seed electron in an infinite volume and track the movement for \SI{1}{\nano\second}.
 The electric fields were chosen to highlight the different performance gain existing in drift only (\SIlist{1;5}{\kilo\volt\per\centi\meter}) and in the avalanche regime (\SI{40}{\kilo\volt\per\centi\meter}).

-In \cref{img:performance}, if is possible to see how there is no performance gain for drift only regime: this behaviour can be explained due to the nature of the collision processes happening at lower energy, mainly elastic and inelastic collisions, which can not be executed concurrently.
-At higher field values, electrons gain enough energy to enable ionization processes: in this regime, it is possible to linearly increase the simulation performance using additional threads, transforming it to an \textit{embarrassingly parallel} problem \cite{herlihy2012art}.
+In \cref{fig:plot_performance}, it is possible to see how there is no performance gain for drift only regime: this behavior can be explained due to the nature of the collision processes happening at lower energy, mainly elastic and inelastic collisions, which can not be executed concurrently.
+At higher field values, electrons gain enough energy to enable ionization processes: in this regime, it is possible to increase the simulation performance using additional threads, transforming it into an \textit{embarrassingly parallel} problem \cite{herlihy2012art}.
 In the latter case, we can achieve a performance gain proportional to the number of running threads available for the simulation.